-- 1 or to the required aliases or ID and press the Menu Select button below SEL to view the message. - 2 Press the Menu Select button directly below RPLY to reply to a message. - 3 Perform one of the following actions: - or to NEW and press the Menu Select button directly below SEL. - for to LIST and press the Menu Select button directly below SEL for a predefined message.

-or to scroll through the list of messages and press the Menu Select button directly below SEL to select the required message.
+- 2 Press the Menu Select button directly below Rp1y to reply to a message. - 3 Perform one of the following actions: - or to New and press the Menu Select button directly below Sel. - • or • to List and press the Menu Select button directly below Sel for a predefined message. - a or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.

-- A blinking cursor appears on the Compose screen. - The predefined message appears on the Compose screen, with a blinking cursor at the end of it. - 4 Use the keypad to type or edit your message. - 5 Press the Menu Select button directly below OPTN once you have completed the message. - 6 or to SEND and press the Menu Select button directly below SEND to send the message.
+- A blinking cursor appears on the Compose screen. - The predefined message appears on the Compose screen, with a blinking cursor at the end of it. - 4 Use the keypad to type or edit your message. - 5 Press the Menu Select button directly below Optn once you have completed the message.

+6 → or → to Send and press the Menu Select button directly below Send to send the message.

-Note: Press the Menu Select button directly below BACK at any time to return to the previous screen.
+Note: Press the Menu Select button directly below Back at any time to return to the previous screen.

 You can append a priority status and/or a request reply to your message.
-See Priority Status and

-Request Reply of a New Text Message on page 88 for more information.
+See Priority Status and Request Reply of a New Text Message on page 91 for more information.